Quick Overview

 - File integrity monitoring

 Implementation requirements: Requires technical expertise for deployment and configuration.
+Budget 1-2 months for minimally viable SIEM deployment with 3-5 event sources.
 Consider professional services for initial setup.

 Graylog Open Source